louieyan/r4ds-exercise-solutions/vectors.md

 #> a b c d
 #> 1 2 3 4
 ```
-You can name an vector with itself if the `nm` argument is used.
+You can use the values of the vector as its names if the `nm` argument is used.

 ```r
 setNames(nm = c("a", "b", "c", "d"))